On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

 \subsection{Local truncation error of constrained SDC method}

-It was shown in \cite{Shu07} that the original SDC method improves the numerical solution in each iteration by one order up to that of the underlying quadrature rule.
-We modify the proof from \cite{Shu07} to show the same result for the constrained SDC method.
-The proof is based on induction (and corresponds in principle to the proof structure used in \cite[Lemma~2.1]{Shu07}): First, we will show that the provisional solution across all collocation nodes obtained by spreading the initial condition to each node are first-order accurate which corresponds to iteration $k = 0$.
-Note that this is in contrast to the framework of the original SDC method where a provisional solution is computed by a low-order method.
-Then it is found that the numerical solutions in $\bm{y}$ and $\bm{z}$ in $\tau_1$ in the $k$-th iteration are of order $\mathcal{O}(\Delta t^{k + 1})$.
-This represents the base case for the assumption that solutions on an arbitrary collocation node are of order $\mathcal{O}(\Delta t^{k + 1})$ after $k$ iterations.
+Y. Xia et al. have shown that each iteration of the original SDC method \prettyref{eq:general_sdc} improves the order of the numerical solution by one order up to the maximum order of the underlying quadrature rule \cite{Shu07}.
+We modify the proof and show that the same result is obtained for the \texttt{SDC-C} method.
+The proof uses an induction (and resembles the proof structure in \cite[Lemma~2.1]{Shu07}).
+It includes three steps: First, we will show that the provisional solution across all collocation nodes obtained by spreading the initial condition to each node is first-order accurate, which corresponds to iteration $k = 0$.
+This differs from the approach to compute the provisional solution using a low-order method.
+In the second step, numerical solutions $\bm{y}^k_1$ and $\bm{z}^k_1$ at the first collocation node are shown to be of order $k + 1$.
+The first two steps represent the base case in \prettyref{thm:lte_sdc_c} that states the main result: The solutions $\bm{y}^k_m$ and $\bm{z}^k_m$ at arbitrary node $\tau_m$ are of order $\mathcal{O}(\Delta t^{k + 1})$.
 The entire structure of the proof is illustrated in \prettyref{fig:fig_1}.

-The proof requires some preliminaries formulated in the following lemmas.
-The quadrature weights of the spectral quadrature rule and those of the low-order rule scales linearly with the time step size $\Delta t$.
+The proof requires some preliminaries that are formulated below.
+The quadrature weights of the spectral quadrature rule and those of the low-order rule scale linearly with the time step size $\Delta t$.

 \begin{lemma} The coefficients $\tilde{q}_{m, j}$ of the matrices $\bm{Q}_\Delta^{\texttt{IE}}$ and $\bm{Q}_\Delta^{\texttt{EE}}$ satisfy

 for $j, m = 1,..,M$. \end{lemma}

 \begin{proof} Consider \prettyref{eq:QI_IE_EE}. \end{proof}